 Course may be taught as face-to-face, hybrid or online course.

 Attend and participate in class lecture and lab.

 Course may be taught as face-to-face, media-based, hybrid or online course.

 IX.
 Instructional Materials

-- Textbook and Lab book: Microsoft Official Curriculum for Windows
+- Microsoft curriculum textbook for Windows

 X. Methods of Evaluating Student Progress

 If you have a documented learning, psychological, or physical disability you may be entitled to reasonable academic accommodations or services.
 To request accommodations or services, contact the Access and Disability Resource Center at the Des Plaines or Skokie campus.
 All students are expected to fulfill essential course requirements.
 The College will not waive any essential skill or requirement of a course or degree program.

 Oakton Community College is committed to maintaining a campus environment emphasizing the dignity and worth of all members of the community, and complies with all federal and state Title IX requirements.

 Resources and support for LGBTQ+ students can be found at www.oakton.edu/lgbtq.